sirMerr/compsci-notes/docs/Software Dev Project/introduction.md

 You should have 50 account thingies per month

 ## Setting Up MySQL

 * Install MySQL Community edition

 ```bash
 $ mysql -h
 ```

+## Email Requirements for JAM

+1. Search for all appointments that start at the interval from the present time
+2. If any are found, prepare an email for each appointment
+3. Send the email